 When you’re ready to bring an intraoral scanner into your practice, the financial aspect is a major part of the decision.
 On the surface, a “free” scanner from a lab seems like a no-brainer.
 But when you look closer, the true expense of each option becomes much clearer.
 It’s not just about a monthly payment or the lack of one; it’s about understanding the total financial impact on your practice over time.
 Let’s break down the numbers so you can see which model truly supports your bottom line.

-The Predictable Monthly Expense of a Lease
+The Predictable Payments of a Leased Scanner

 Leasing an intraoral scanner gives you one of the most valuable assets for business planning: predictability.
 You have a fixed, transparent monthly payment, which makes budgeting straightforward.
 There are no surprises or fluctuating costs based on your case volume.
 Think of the scanner as more than just a piece of equipment; it’s a profit-generating asset when used strategically.
 This consistent monthly expense is an investment in your practice’s efficiency, accuracy, and patient experience.
 By knowing exactly what you’ll spend each month, you can better manage your cash flow and plan for future growth without hidden variables.